-Terra Firma is located in beautiful Winters, California, one of the oldest fruit and vegetable growing regions in Northern California.
-Because of its high annual rainfall, rich soils, mild weather, year-round creek, and location just 70 miles or so from San Francisco, Winters has provided urbanites in the Bay Area with fresh produce for over 100 years.
+Terra Firma is located in beautiful Winters, CA, one of the oldest fruit and vegetable-growing regions in Northern California.
+Because of its high annual rainfall, rich soils, mild weather, year-round creek, and location just about 70 miles from San Francisco, Winters has provided urbanites in the Bay Area with fresh produce for over 100 years.

 We are blessed with a reliable, clean, and sustainable water supply.
 The Blue Ridge Mountains to the west of Winters are the watershed for Lake Berryessa, the source of water for the Solano Irrigation District (SID) canal that supplies much of our irrigation water as well as drinking water for the cities of Fairfield and Vacaville.
 Since the Monticello Dam was built in the 1960s, SID has never run out of water.
-The lake is also the source of Putah Creek, which irrigates our fields located along its banks as well as recharges our groundwater wells.
+The lake is also the source of Putah Creek, which irrigates our fields located along its banks, and recharges our groundwater wells.